Bucky24/react-canvas/README.md

 ### Container

 The Container element acts as a collector.
-Some versions of React did not allow returning an array of elements from the `render` function.
+Older versions of React did not allow returning an array of elements from the `render` function.
 Because of this, always returning a singular &lt;div&gt; tag was a standard practice.
 Container takes the place of the div tag for ReactCanvas elements.

+For newer versions of React, returning an array or a React Fragment is perfectly acceptable and should work as expected.
+This component exists for backwards compatability only.

 ##### Children